 One of Julia’s early childhood memories is helping her mother babysit for some toddlers whose abusive father was being released from prison and helping the frantic mother create an emergency plan in case he returned.
 Throughout her teen years she worked as a nanny and babysitter for multiple foster families and children of prisoners, which grew her heart for at risk children and teens.
-She came to Camp David as a counselor in 2011 and became one of the first CDO interns that fall, helping create what is now known as the Impact Internship.
+She came to Hope of the Ozarks, then known as Camp David, as a counselor in 2011 and became one of the first year round interns that fall, helping create what is now known as the Impact Internship.

-She is a foster mom, certified wedding and event planner, Norwex Sales Consultant, and has run women’s support groups, and Bible study groups.
+Julia oversees camper care, programming, day camp, and marketing for Hope of the Ozarks.
+She is a certified wedding and event planner, former foster mom, and has run women’s support groups, and Bible study groups.

-Julia met her husband Josh while they worked at Camp David in 2011; together they have been youth group leaders, and led staff trips with Camp David.
-They now have 3 children and are thankful for the opportunity to raise them in the camp culture of compassion and service to others.
+Julia met her husband Josh while they worked at Camp David in 2011.
+They now homeschool their 3 children and are thankful for the opportunity to raise them in the camp culture of compassion and service to others.